rickycorte/pokemon-card-segmentation/README.md

 Simple segmentation model using [Unet architecture](https://arxiv.org/abs/1505.04597) able to predict binary masks of Pokemons trading cards.
 Unfortunately, at the moment no pokemon segmentation dataset is available.
 The model is trained on a custom dataset generated from cards' foil effects.

+**At the moment the dataset used in this repository is not publicly available.**

 ![prediction example](misc/predict_example.jpg)
 <p align = "center">
 Figure 1.
 Example prediction of cards that the model never saw during training.